ilhamksyuriadi/Url-Remover/README.md

 # Url-Remover
 Url remover write in python.
-In case you're about to make a text classification or other similar "things" and want to remove the link in your data.
+In case you're about to make a text classification or other similar "things" and want to remove the url in your data.
 More description and data example will update soon.